Logo

 You might also like: Is now a good time to save money?

-Does inflation affect fixed rate mortgages?
+Does inflation affect fixed-rate mortgages?

 Not while the fixed term is active.
-If you have a fixed rate mortgage, you won’t see a change in your monthly payments when the inflation rate rises until the end of your fixed term.
+If you have a fixed-rate mortgage, you won’t see a change in your monthly payments when the inflation rate rises until the end of your fixed term.
 When your fixed term expires, you’ll usually be moved onto your lender’s standard variable rate, which rises and falls based on changes in the market, or you can remortgage onto a new fixed rate deal.
+In the months before your fixed rate expires, it’s a good idea to start looking for a new mortgage deal.

 Get started